-• The Hypernex project39 is a clear reference for the vacuum tube technology.
+- different infrastructures e.g. by Siemens40, Doppelmayr41, A-Train42, DLR43 or as integrated solution, e.g. by Max Bögl44 or RWTH Aachen University45. - The Hypernex project46 is a clear reference for the vacuum tube technology.
 It delivers an observatory to clarify who does what in Europe, considering the vehicles, infrastructure, energy supply and management, communications, levitation technology, and what are the minimum common understandings for Hyperloop in terms of inter-modality, urban development, long distance development and integration in existing infrastructures.
 Hypernex also compiles the available technical information, which will allow to analyse the different scenarios that may arise during the start-up process of new transport technologies, including the vision of safety and operation.

 Furthermore, one major task in FA7 will be the continuous scouting for new potential solutions that can fulfil the objectives of the flagship area.
 A mechanism to have a structured process for scouting should be considered for each project of FA7.
-Such project-based mechanisms can be complemented by an overarching mechanism through e.g. a dedicated tender or a working group.
+Such project based mechanisms can be complemented by an overarching mechanism through e.g. a dedicated tender or a working group in the Scientific Committee.